Eomm/blog-posts/posts/bonus-pokedex.md

 Since we want to provide read access only, we need to list all the entities we want to grant read access.

-Here is a small example:
+Here is an example of the output configuration:

 ```json5
 {